intel/intel-extension-for-tensorflow/docs/install/how_to_build.md

 ### Choose to Build with GPU Support.

-'Y' for GPU support; 'n' for CPU only.
+'Y' for GPU support; 'N' for CPU only.

 ### Specify the Location of Compiler (DPC++).

-Default is **/opt/intel/oneapi/compiler/latest/linux/**, that is the default installed path.
+Default is **/opt/intel/oneapi/compiler/latest/linux/**, which is the default installed path.
 Click **enter** to confirm default location.

-If it's wrong, please confirm the compiler (DPC++) installed path and fill the correct path.
+If it's differenct, confirm the compiler (DPC++) installed path and fill the correct path.

 ### Specify the Ahead of Time (AOT) Compilation Platforms.

-Default is '', that means no AOT.
+Default is '', which means no AOT.

-Fill the one or more device type strings of special hardware platforms, like 'ats-m150,acm-g11'.
+Fill one or more device type strings of special hardware platforms, like 'ats-m150,acm-g11'.

 Here is the list of GPUs verified: